-Causes of Product Damage During Transportation
+Top Causes of Product Damage

-- Improper Packing: Packing products isn’t an exact science, especially at distribution centers where loads coming from manufacturers are broken apart to make mixed product loads that will be shipped to retail stores.
+- Improper Packing: Packing products is not an exact science, especially at distribution centers where loads coming from manufacturers are broken apart to make mixed product loads that will be shipped to retail stores.
 Canned food, beverages in boxes, and paper goods can all end up on the same pallet, and there may not be a foolproof way to pack these all together and ensure they do not shift.
-Wrapping a load too tightly may crush products and not wrapping it tightly enough can allow the load to shift; either mistake can cause product damage during transportation.
+Wrapping a load too tightly may crush products and not wrapping it tightly enough can allow the load to shift; either issue can cause product damage during transportation.

-Reducing Product Damage With Better Equipment
+How to Reduce Product Damage with Better Equipment

 Using a more durable pallet…can save companies anywhere from $0.15 to $0.70 cents per pallet.

 Plastic pallets reduce product damage in other ways, too.
 Manufacturers looking to reduce product damage in their supply chains may benefit from using recyclable, lightweight iGPS plastic pallets.
 Their durability helps reduce debris and other waste in transportation and warehouse spaces that can damage loading equipment.
 Plastic is also impermeable to fluids, which limits the spread of product and chemical spills and improves hygiene while preventing chemical contamination.

 As products are transported throughout the supply chain, damage is inevitable.
 Both logistics operations and outside factors such as weather play a role.
 But by enhancing processes and working toward a more resilient supply chain, companies can decrease the amount of product damage that occurs and improve their bottom-line benefits.